SimoneAstarita/queer_NLP_bib/README.md

 Dawn McAra-Hunter.
 2024. <a href="https://link.springer.com/article/10.1007/s43681-024-00423-8#citeas"><u>How AI hype impacts the LGBTQ + community.</u></a> _AI Ethics_, 4:771–790.

 Vagrant Gautam, Arjun Subramonian, Anne Lauscher, and Os Keyes.
 2024. <a href="https://aclanthology.org/2024.gebnlp-1.20/"><u>Stop!
 In the Name of Flaws: Disentangling Personal Names and Sociodemographic Attributes in NLP.</u></a> In _Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP)_, pages 323–337, Bangkok, Thailand.
 Association for Computational Linguistics.

+Angelina Wang.
+2025. <a href="https://dl.acm.org/doi/full/10.1145/3715275.3732033"><u>Identities are not Interchangeable: The Problem of Overgeneralization in Fair Machine Learning.</u></a> In _Proceedings of the 2025 ACM Conference on Fairness, Accountability, and Transparency (FAccT '25)_, pages 485–497, Athens, Greece.
+Association for Computing Machinery.

 ## Shared Tasks